GreyMerlin/WinMerge-Document-Testing/Docs/Users-English/Manual/About_Doc.md

 WinMerge Help topics are provided in two forms:

-- Microsoft HTML Help (`WinMerge.chm`), located in your WinMerge/Docs installation directory.
+- Microsoft HTML Help (`WinMerge.chm`), located in your WinMerge\Docs installation directory.

 - HTML manual on the WinMerge Web site.